 TagBand – Safe Removal of Skin Tags is Our Main Focus

-While our TagBand removal kits are designed to be used on most areas, there are certain parts of the body we always advise you seek the advice from a medical professional.
+While our TagBand removal kits are designed to be used on most areas of the body, there are certain body parts we advise you seek the a diagnostic from a medical professional.
 These would include your GP, gynaecologist, or professional dermatologist.
-The groin and genital zone’s skin are far more sensitive, and you should avoid anything which irritates.
+The groin and genital zone’s skin are far more sensitive, and you should avoid anything which could irritate this region.

-We would also advise against alternative home remedies such as cutting skin tags with scissors, you must never attempt to cut your skin tags off, especially not ones on your genital and anus area.
-This is one for the professionals because they know how to undertake these procedures and assist with aftercare.
+We would also advise against alternative home remedies such as cutting skin tags with scissors.
+You should never attempt to cut your skin tags off, especially not ones on your genital and anus area.
+Skin tags on the anal or genital area should be left for the professionals who can safely undertake these procedures and assist with aftercare.

 For all other types of skin tags, TagBand is a cost-effective removal option which you can use from the comfort of your own home.
 We don’t just sell skin tag removal products – we provide credible advice for all things related.
 The safety of our customers is the most important thing for us.
 We’re happy to discuss and pass on any advice to help the safe removal of skin tags.
 For more information about our products, click here.
 If you have any questions, please contact us directly for more details on skin tags and our products.